Inocybe citrifolia

 Unknown.

-This distinctively colored Inocybe is known only from the type locality in San Mateo County.
+This distinctively colored Inocybe is known only from a few locations in San Mateo, Marin, and Sonoma Counties.

 Nishida, F.H.
 (1987).
 The Genus Inocybe in Southern California (Agaricales, Basidiomycetes).
 Masters Thesis.
 California State University, Los Angeles: Los Angeles, CA. 315 p.